harjotdadhwal/harjotdadhwal.github.io/sample_page.md

-## Electricity Load and Price Forecasting for Short Term Period
+## Electricity Load and Price Forecasting for Short Term Period (Time Series Forecasting)

 **Project abstract:**
 Electricity trading has grown with superlative rapidity.
 It is a special form of commodity